 When I saw the Crystal DiskMark numbers, I knew this card reader was going to make things fast, but this is downright impressive!
 In fact, these speeds are so good that your hard drive inside your computer had better be a good and fast one; otherwise, it is going to be the bottleneck.
 This is very impressive indeed and hopefully as even faster CF and SD cards come out, this device will be able to show even more indubitably how much better it is.

 Any way you look at it, the Lexar Professional USB 3.0 Dual-Slot Reader is an impressive upgrade for professional and camera enthusiasts.
 Lexar really has taken the best of previous designs (great protection, compact size) and coupled it with the latest technology: USB 3.0.
 The end result truly is greater than the sum of its parts.
-While it is "merely" two and half times faster at transferring pictures from a high performance CF card to your computer, this is a significant time savings for any photography enthusiast.
+While it is “merely” two and half times faster at transferring pictures from a high-performance CF card to your computer, this is a significant time saving for any photography enthusiast.

 Sadly, the same cannot be said of SD card users.
-In fact, while the Lexar card reader is going to offer you more head room for the newer (and faster) SD UHS-I cards, the difference is not going to be as great as it is with CF cards.
+In fact, while the Lexar card reader is going to offer you more headroom for the newer (and faster) SD UHS-I cards, the difference is not going to be as great as it is with CF cards.
 I personally cannot imagine purchasing a USB 2.0 card reader when a USB 3.0 is available.
 By the same token, it will be hard for this consumer niche to justify the upgrade price.
-This is especially true if this monetary outlay is equivalent to 20% (or more) of what they spent for their camera.
+This is especially true if this monetary outlay is equivalent to 20% (or more) of what they spent on their camera.
 In the end, I truly think this reader is a great device.
-It's worthy of its reasonable asking price, but you may want to wait on purchasing one until you actually own a CF (or SD) card which can do it justice.
+It’s worthy of its reasonable asking price, but you may want to wait on purchasing one until you actually own a CF (or SD) card which can do it justice.